 The disciples of Crowley regard certain documents of his that were categorised (by him) as ‘Class A’ to be ‘holy words of truth’ that must not be changed in one letter.
 Naturally, following out such a command from a person that died 70 years ago carries certain difficulties in execution.
 Nearly all publications, no matter what their category, inevitably contain some ‘typos’ or errata, whether the source was the writer’s own hand, the proofreaders, editors, typesetters and so forth.
 Needless to say, such difficulties would not arise unless some persons are regarded as sole authorities, or otherwise very important in the matter of how we should think and conduct ourselves.

 It is not our intention here to examine the question of authority in spiritual matters, let alone of those who happen to work in an editorial capacity.
 Neither are we concerned with so-called historical evidence for the purpose of editorial correctness—a notion so absurd in itself as to be scarcely worth wasting time over.
-None of that is required to understand the import of either the Book of the Law, poems penned by Crowley, or ancient Egyptian sacred texts.
+None of that is required to understand the import of either the Book of the Law or ancient Egyptian sacred texts.